kalaniofborg/starfleet_security_log/README.md

 - Firmware and software dependencies
 - Space-related supply chains

-Observations on emerging threat patterns, nation-state activity, and systemic risk.
+Observations on emerging threat patterns, nation-state activity, and systemic risk. <br>
 **Each entry focuses on understanding the security implications, not exploiting them.**

 ## Contributions